 - Parents are invited to a meeting to ensure they know about school procedures and allocation of classes and any concerns they may want to express. - The children are invited to "Learning Together" sessions in their reception class.
 Parents are encouraged to leave their children but are equally welcome to stay should they feel the need. - Members of staff make visits to feeder settings.
 The number of visits will depend on the child's needs and how much information gathering is required in order to support the child's transition. - Children requiring extra support will have additional visits regardless of their setting.
-Often these children will have been identified as requiring additional support or are part of the Common Assessment Framework (CAF) process. - Children at Alverton WoodlandNursery will have visits into school with a member of staff where they have the opportunity to join in with child initiated sessions. - Parents are invited to an individual parents meeting to talk specifically about their child in the term before their child starts school. - Children in the Nursery have as many "settling' sessions as they need.
-This will vary depending on the confidence of the child.
+Often these children will have been identified as requiring additional support or are part of the Common Assessment Framework (CAF) process. - Children at Alverton Nursery and "Once upon a time" Day Nursery will have visits into school with a member of staff from those settings where they have the opportunity to join in with child initiated sessions. - Parents are invited to an individual parents meeting to talk specifically about their child in the term before their child starts school. - Children in the Nursery have the option of a home visit or a parent teacher meeting prior to them starting Nursery.